lorenapuhl/autofluorescence-in-microscopical-data/README.md

-### Neuron-to-Autofluorescence Ratio
+### 2. Neuron-to-Autofluorescence Ratio

-We further examine how autofluorescence affects the visibility of intentionally labeled neuronal signals.
+We further examine how autofluorescence affects the visibility of intentionally labelled neuronal signals.
 The neuron-to-autofluorescence ratio analysis involves:

 1. Separately quantifying the fluorescence intensity from labeled touch receptor neurons
 2. Calculating the ratio between neuronal signal and total autofluorescence